-The local authorities should indicate measures in place to actively promote the development of sites.
-This should include details of: areas identified under urban regeneration and renewal objectives in the development plan (in particular those that support regeneration and brownfield development as provided for under the NPF); the implementation/promotion of the Town Centre First initiative; the local authority's efforts to activate zoned lands through the vacant site levy and other mechanisms that are available; etc.
+The local authorities should indicate measures in place to actively promote the development of sites, including areas identified for specific urban regeneration and renewal objectives in the development plan, in particular that support regeneration and brownfield development as provided for under the NPF, and implementation/promotion of the Town Centre First initiative.
+To ensure the role of the local authority in activating zoned lands through the vacant site levy is provided for under the Urban Regeneration and Housing Act 2015, and that the vacant site register is properly established, and operating and that land activation measures are in place.